Pleased With Pistachio Nuts

 How to Use Pistachio Nuts

-These nuts are best purchased whole and in their shells.
-Whole nuts should feature healthy looking, off white color shell and feel heavy in the hand.
+These nuts are best-purchased whole and in their shells.
+Whole nuts should feature healthy looking, off the white color shell and feel heavy in the hand.
 They should be free from cracks other than the natural split, mold, spots, and of rancid smell.
 They can be kept this way for several months.
-Shelled nuts should be kept in an air tight container in the refrigerator until eaten.
+Shelled nuts should be kept in an airtight container in the refrigerator until eaten.

 Pistachio nuts are delicious just shelled and eaten right on the spot.
 They can also be roasted, salted, or sweetened and enjoyed that way.